Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 site:example.com inurl:login.php

-Other specialized search engines:
+Other specialist search engines:

 ZoomEye is a search engine that extracts data from IoT devices.

-• Maltego : an information visualization tool that allows you to gather data from different sources and represent it in the form of interactive graphs.
-Very useful for researching relationships between people or mapping company networks.
+• Maltego The "data wall": an information visualisation tool that brings together data from different sources and displays it in the form of interactive graphs.
+Very useful for researching relationships between people or mapping a company's networks.

-Specialized frameworks
+Specialised frameworks

 OSINT Framework offers hundreds of tools in the form of a tree structure.